chefsteph9/Senior-Seminar-Paper/Senior Seminar Paper.md

 ![](Images\MobSurvivalRate.png)

 One reason for the low survival rate is the difficulty of finding a person who has fallen overboard because of several factors:
-1. Even if a person is immediately noticed falling overboard, it can take more than a mile for the ship to turn around.
+1. Even if a person is immediately noticed falling overboard, it can take more than a mile for the ship to turn around.[reference]
 At that distance it is very easy to lose sight of the person at that distance [reference]
-* Once a person has been lost sight of, they are rarely found because a cruise ship has no rescue aircraft, they use lifeboats to search for the missing person.
+* Once a person has been lost sight of, they are rarely found because a cruise ship has no rescue aircraft, they use lifeboats to search for the missing person, which have a limited range of vision in a vast ocean.

 ## Background